Tennis-Serena advances in Toronto, joins Rybakina and Halep in second round

 "It's not about the result it's more about how I played," Halep, who did not face a break point, said during her on-court interview.
 "I've been very aggressive and I played fast so that's my goal and I am trying to do that every day."

-Halep, who won her two Canadian titles when the event was held in Montreal in 2016 and 2018, awaits either China's Zhang Shuai or Spanish qualifier Cristina Busca in round two.

-Rybakina, who followed her Wimbledon triumph with a first-round exit at San Jose last week, beat Czech Marie Bouzkova 7-5 6-7(3) 6-1 to secure her first win as a Grand Slam champion.
+Kazakh Rybakina, who followed her Wimbledon triumph with a first-round exit at San Jose last week, beat Czech Marie Bouzkova 7-5 6-7(3) 6-1 for her first win as a Grand Slam champion.

-Next up for Kazakh Rybakina will be a clash with either American 10th seed Coco Gauff or Madison Brengle.
+Czech 14th seed Karolina Pliskova and Latvian 16th seed Jelena Ostapenko also advanced while Sloane Stephens was leading Sofia Kenin 6-2 6-7(5) 1-0 on centre court when play was suspended due to rain.

 Canadian 13th seed Leylah Fernandez will kick off the night session in Toronto against Australian Storm Sanders before Venus Williams meets Switzerland's Jil Teichmann.